tasdikrahman/tasdikrahman.me/_posts/2017-05-25-Learnings-from-analyzing-my-compromised-server-linode-Google-Summer-of-Code-oVirt-2017.md

 You don't!

 I know, I know - but it's the paranoid, sad truth, really ;) There are plenty of hints of course, but if the system was targeted specifically - it might be impossible to tell.
 It's good to understand that nothing is ever completely secure.
-But we need to work for more secure, so I will point at all the other answers instead ;)

 If your system was compromised, none of your system tools can be trusted to reveal the truth.